cosmos-lang/cosmos-lang.github.io/guide.md

 print(str('hello '+x)) //error
 ```

-In the case of real numbers, this is often not necessary as the arithmetics system will take care of that by itself.
+It's often not necessary to cast a number as the arithmetics system will take care of that by itself.
+Therefore, the user should only worry about it on corner cases.

 ```
 x=1+2
 print(x) //3.0
 ```

+_How is this different from casting in other languages?_

+Casting on Cosmos will,

+1. Properly instantiate a variable from an equation to an atomic value, if necessary,
+2. If that isn't possible, issue an error,
+3. In the case of _int_, it'll also convert the variable to an integer, even it's a floating-point number.

 ### 2B.
 Relations

 What is a relation?
 ---

-Cosmos™ is one of the few remaining _logic programming languages_.
-It's no surprise therefore that there's some connection.

-Logic itself concerns with statements that may be _true_ or _false_, such as,
+Logic concerns with statements that may be _true_ or _false_, such as,

 ```
 x equals 2